arbor-sim/arbor/doc/cpp/morphology.rst

 The :cpp:type:`morphology` class has the ``branch_segments`` method for returning a vector of :cpp:type:`msegment` objects that describe the geometry of that branch.
-However, determining the position in space of an :cpp:type:`mlocation`, for example, requires some assumptions about how to position points which fall inside a morphological segment.
+However, determining the position in the space of an :cpp:type:`mlocation`, for example, requires some assumptions about how to position points which fall inside a morphological segment.

 The :cpp:type:`place_pwlin` class takes a :cpp:type:`morphology` (and optionally an :cpp:type:`isometry`) and interprets it as describing a piecewise-linear object in space.
-It can then be queried to find the 3-d positions in space of points on the morphology and the extents in space of morphological sub-regions.
+It can then be queried to find the 3-d positions in the space of points on the morphology and the extents in space of morphological sub-regions.

 Because the morphology need not be contiguous in space, a position query can